 CLAS requirements for assessment of calibration laboratories that offer services from more than one location

 2.1 Some CLAS laboratories and applicants provide calibration services that are designed primarily for delivery on-site by technicians who are dispatched from remote locations under the direct control and supervision of the laboratory.
-In these cases, the conventional concepts in CAN-P-4 and the PALCAN Handbook of “permanent laboratory” and “single site” no longer apply completely.
+In these cases, the conventional concepts of "permanent laboratory" and "single site" no longer apply completely.
 This document presents CLAS requirements for assessment of such services while ensuring integrity without undue replication of efforts by the laboratory and the CLAS assessment teams.

-3.4 In addition to verifying compliance to all requirements of CAN-P-4, the PALCAN Handbook, and all CLAS Requirements, the CLAS assessment team shall verify that:
+3.4 In addition to verifying compliance to all requirements of ISO/IEC 17025, the SCC accreditation requirements, and all CLAS Requirements Documents, the CLAS assessment team shall verify that:

 A single management structure and quality system exists for all locations.

 The laboratory documents fully the relationships between the parent laboratory and remote locations and the extent of their interaction.

 The laboratory identifies in advance of the CLAS assessment the specific technicians at the specific locations to be considered under the same CLAS scope.

 The laboratory has mechanisms in place to ensure that work assignments are made to qualified technicians; to ensure an effective degree of technical supervision; to ensure that enquiries about work in progress are handled efficiently regardless of point of dispatch; and to ensure that reviews of requests, tenders and contracts include an appropriate consideration of clients’ or potential clients’ awareness of the situation when work is dispatched from a remote location.